 Perfection is the only unattainable goal worthy of your pursuit.

-Great acts may go out of style but great songs never do.
+Great acts may go out of style but great songs seldom do.

 I wonder what America would be like if we had as many political parties to choose from as we do radio stations and cars.